ChrisDill/ChrisDill.github.io/_posts/2020-12-14-writing-ideas-down.md

 tags: [notes, reminder]
 ---

-The more I try to force myself to think of a good idea the more frustrated it gets when nothing seems good.
-Every time I think I might have something it doesn't take long to think of all its flaws.
+The more I try to force myself to think of a good idea the more frustrating it is when nothing seems good.
+Every time I think I might have something it doesn't take long to think of all the flaws.

 There is a common saying that you are your own worse critic.
 While I could actually have a good idea, in the moment I am relying on my initial jugdement on if I should keep it.
 I have found it helps to practice writing down my ideas despite what I think of it in the moment and then come back to the list of ideas every so often.